Plastic Sheet and Board Processing Rollers

 Warm-Contact Deformation or Imprinting

-If the roller is not matched to the true contact condition, warm sheet or board can develop:
+If the roller is not matched to the real contact condition, warm sheet or board may develop local deformation, imprinting, drag influence, unstable running after contact, or downstream appearance problems that are later mistaken for material defects.

 Wide-Format Transport Instability

-A roller setup that works on narrow sheet does not always scale well to board or wider sheet formats.
-Once the width grows, small support inconsistency can turn into:
+A roller setup that works on narrower sheet does not always scale well to board or wider sheet formats.
+Once width increases, small support inconsistency may turn into running drift, edge instability, uneven transport support, and more visible surface influence near the edges.

 Repeated Handling Marks Downstream

-Even when upstream pulling looks acceptable, repeated downstream contact can gradually turn the roller into a visible marking source.
-This is more common on smoother products, warmer material, or lines where several support and transfer positions touch the same surface before the next process step.
+Even when upstream pulling still looks acceptable, repeated downstream contact can gradually turn the roller into a marking source.
+This is more common on smoother products, warmer material, or lines where several positions touch the same surface before the next process step.

 What the Roller Usually Needs to Do on These Lines

-On plastic sheet and board lines, the roller usually has to do several jobs at the same time.
+On plastic sheet and board lines, the roller usually has to do more than one job at the same time.
+In many cases, it needs to balance traction, support, contact control, and surface protection together.

-- tolerate warm contact conditions where the sheet has not fully settled
+tolerate warm-contact conditions before the sheet has fully settled

-- keep support and running behavior stable across wider working widths
+keep support and running behavior stable across wider widths

-- fit the actual duty of the line position rather than using one build logic everywhere
+match the real duty of that position instead of using one build logic everywhere

 Frequently Asked Questions